 Whenever possible, take a cue from your resume and quantify your accomplishments.
 If you have “increased student enrolment by 15%” in your tenure, then say so.
 Take that achievement, develop it into something the hiring committee can see you taking on in their company, and specify that in your cover letter.

-These may seem like tedious details, but sometimes it’s the numbers that stand out in a sea of words, so take advantage of the opportunity to market yourself in a way that the competition may not.
+These may seem like tedious details, but sometimes the numbers stand out in a sea of words, so take advantage of the opportunity to market yourself in a way that the competition may not.

-Dean of Students: analytical thinking, leadership and managerial competencies, organized, self-motivated, humanitarian, technologically competent, approachable.
+Dean of Students: analytical thinking, leadership, and managerial competencies; organized, self-motivated, humanitarian, technologically competent, approachable.

 Adjunct Professor: syllabus creation, student performance monitoring, collaboration and coordination, organizational skills, teamwork, computer competencies.

 Director of Admissions: application assessment, institution promotion, management abilities, administrative competencies, attention to detail, enrollment assistance.

 Chief Technology Officer: computer proficiency, technical expertise, leadership, analytical, communication and interpersonal skills, and teamwork.